- Home

 - How to eTRAKIT instructions

-If you are a first time Group Day Care Provider or a first time Day Care Center, please contract the Community Development, Building Inspections for approval or call 701-355-1465.
+If you are a first-time Group Day Care Provider or a first-time Day Care Center, please contact Community Development, Building Inspections for approval or call 701-355-1465.

 Inspection

-The cost of a day care inspection is $35.
-It usually takes a week to ten day notice for an inspection to take place.
-Following is a list of items we look for:
+The cost of a daycare center inspection is $50.
+It usually takes a week to ten days for an inspection to take place.
+Following is a list of items we are looking for:

-- Does the home have two means of escape from every occupied room?
+- Does the home/facility have two means of escape from every occupied room?

 - Does one of the means of escape lead to the outside?
 (The other means of escape may be a window that meets the state building code.)